CLI Reference¶

 Version Information¶

-This documentation covers VirtRigaud CLI tools v0.2.0.
+This reference covers VirtRigaud CLI tools v0.3.8.

 For older versions, see the releases page.